 Person after person has shown me photos of wives and husbands and children they have lost.
 They’ve walked me over to the rubble that crushed their family members to death and told me about their final minutes.
 Time after time, village after village, week after week.
 Their stories would make even the strongest person shed a tear.

-Life In The Villages…Before And After
+Life In The Mountain Villages…Before And After

 Basic one-room stone homes are built along the sides of the mountains, many with an attached hut or covered area to house livestock; chickens and buffalo primarily, but also the occasional family of goats or an ox.
 A web of precarious trails — many not even wide enough to place both feet side by side — connect neighboring villages.
 You are always just one wrong step or slippery rock away from tumbling to your death.
 But the views are priceless!